Here's a quick tutorial to explain how to produce PDF files of a child's journal - either for printing, or handing out as an electronic copy.

 The Recipient section (6) will give you the option to choose who the download is for.
 If you pick the relative’s name and you have your Tapestry set to hide group media, these photos will not be displayed.

-Compact - this option makes the images smaller in the observation.
+Compact - this option makes the images and text smaller in the observation, but still contains background colours.

 If you want to keep the PDF file and look at it on a computer, the default format may be the best option, but if you're going to print it, you'll save ink and paper by using the compact or printer friendly options.